Selecting a Kayak:

 1. Recreational Kayaks

-Available as both sit-in and sit-on-top, recreational kayaks offer a budget-friendly, easy-to-use option.
+Recreational kayaks are available as both sit-in and sit-on-top.
+These kayaks are both budget-friendly and easy-to-use, making them a great fit for casual and beginning kayakers.
 They’re stable, turn well, and are easy to get in and out of.
 You’ll have a bit of storage for essentials, but likely not an overnight trip.

 2. Day Touring Kayaks